 Contributions: Required contributions are based on a projected pay-as-you-go basis.
-The Charter School provided required contributions of \$115 toward the annual OPEB cost, comprised of benefit payments made on behalf of retirees for claims expenses (net of reinsurance), administrative expenses and reinsurance premiums.
-Retiree contributions totaled \$137,511.
+For the fiscal years ended June 30, 2020 and 2019, the Charter School provided required contributions of \$186 and \$115, respectfully, toward the annual OPEB cost, comprised of benefit payments made on behalf of retirees for claims expenses (net of reinsurance), administrative expenses and reinsurance premiums.
+Retiree contributions totaled \$129,857 and \$137,511, for the fiscal years ended June 30, 2020 and 2019, respectfully.